iltommi/qdb-documentation/source/api/python.rst

 .. py:exception:: System

     A system error occured.
-Can typically be raised if the disks are full.
+    Can typically be raised if the number of entries on each node is too large.

 .. py:exception:: Internal